 Captioning advocacy is developed and implemented via discussions and actions in the CCAC members’ forum online, on the blog, in the newsletter, and on Facebook, Twitter, and LinkedIn, as well as other campaigns (please see the film and let us know if you want to use it).
 CCAC aims to have more face-to-face “meet-ups” also in coming months.
 CCAC welcomes new members and energies regularly.

-The founder and executive leader is a deafened adult who saw the need (late 2009) for a new community to build bridges and energies for more vigorous captioning advocacy.
-The CCAC community was started informally online and grew so rapidly with interest across the USA and internationally so that the official non-profit organization began to take shape in June 2012.
+The founder and leader is a deafened adult who saw the need (late 2009) for a new community to build bridges and energies for more vigorous captioning advocacy.
+The CCAC community started informally online with seven associates, and grew so rapidly with interest across the USA and internationally that the official non-profit organization began to take shape in June 2012.
 It has already gained influence and accomplished much.
 Members are passionate about the need for much more inclusion of quality captioning where none exists now.

 Lauren E. Storck, Ph.D. – Advocate for Accessibility Equality, Founder and President of the CCAC, an official non-profit organization.